Why women live longer than men (Part 4 of Your Brain at 100).

 Each generation ‘carries’ their lifestyle load of risk forward.

-The past few decades have seen the gap close.
+The gap has closed over the past few decades.
 Harvard scientist Thomas Perls, who heads up NECS and the Long Life Family Study, suggests it’s primarily the reduction in male mortality, as opposed to the increase in female mortality, that closes the gap.

 In general, the higher a nation’s level of social and economic development, the greater the life expectancy for both men and women and the greater the convergence in the two figures.